ombulabs/blog/_posts/2019-02-13-three-useful-data-migrations-patterns-in-rails.markdown

 - Migrations fall out of date very quickly and you don't have a quick way to find out
 - You're not following Rails conventions: Files in `db/migrate` should migrate database structure, not database records

-At Ombu Labs we consider this practice an [anti-pattern](http://wiki.c2.com/?AntiPattern).
+At OmbuLabs we consider this practice an [anti-pattern](http://wiki.c2.com/?AntiPattern).
 We strongly advise you **not to include data migration code in your `db/migrate` files**.